 Hanson is a member of the global Heidelberg Materials group (HM).
-Globally, HM was the first cement business to set targets with the Science Based Targets initiative (SBTi), more recently committing to the "Business Ambition for 1.5°C".
-Further, HM is a CDP Climate B list business and was also awarded an Arating for Water Security in 2022.
-HM has joined the United Nation's "Race to Zero" campaign and, in the 2022 Sustainability Report, continued to integrate the Taskforce for Climate-Related Financial Disclosure (TCFD) reporting.
-A more detailed report of rating results can be found in the published 2022 Sustainability Report.
+Globally, HM was the first cement business to set targets with the Science Based Targets initiative (SBTi), committing to the "Business Ambition for 1.5°C" in 2021.
+Further, HM has been recognised for its leadership in corporate transparency and performance on climate change in the renowned ranking by global environmental non-profit organisation CDP, securing a place on the annual Climate A List.
+In the "Water Security" category, the company received a rating of A-.
+HM has joined the United Nation's "Race to Zero" campaign and, in the 2023 Sustainability Report, continued to integrate the Taskforce for Climate-Related Financial Disclosure (TCFD) reporting.
+A more detailed report of rating results can be found in the published 2023 Sustainability Report.

-A crucial component of the work to reduce CO2 is the global commitment from HM to produce CO2 neutral concrete no later than 2050.
+A crucial component of the work to reduce CO_2 is the global commitment from HM to produce CO_2 neutral concrete no later than 2050.
 This is driving significant action globally across all HM businesses.
+HM climate transition plan can be found here.